Nikos-Stuff/hosting/src/content/legal/hosting_privacy.md

 - Withdraw consent for optional processing at any time
 - Lodge a complaint with the relevant supervisory authority (e.g., President of UODO in Poland)

-**Note:** Deleting a server or account may permanently remove associated data.
+**Note:** Users cannot delete accounts directly.
+To remove your account and all associated data, submit a ticket or email us.
+Once all servers are deleted, your related personal data (email, IP, etc.) will be permanently removed.

 ---

 # 4) Data Sharing

 Your data may be shared only with service providers essential for operation:
-- **Ko-fi** – managing donations and perks
+- **Ko-fi** – managing donations and perks (only receives necessary donation information)
 - Hosting infrastructure providers – physical or virtual servers
 - Email delivery services – sending verification or notification emails
-- Security providers (e.g., CrowdSec) – abuse prevention
+- Security providers (e.g., CrowdSec) – abuse prevention (only receives anonymized IPs)

 Data may also be disclosed to public authorities only as required by law.

-**No other third-party marketing services are used.**
+**No other third-party marketing or analytics services are used.**

 ---

 # 5) Cookies

-- The service may use cookies for:
+- The service uses only essential cookies for:
   - Maintaining session and login
   - Panel functionality
   - Security purposes